 After having two Zoom calls with clients interrupted by my children — once so I could referee a disagreement about whose turn it was to sit in the coveted corner couch seat and another time to open a stubborn jelly jar — I realized that my kids are fuzzy on the definition of “emergency.”
 So, I defined it for them.
 Clearly. #MommyWins #BoundariesAreBeautiful #NoLockNeeded

-To learn more about how to set healthy boundaries, join our Transforming Success®Virtual distribution list.
+To learn more about how to set healthy boundaries, visit our Transforming Success® Virtual webpage.
 A new virtual version of our Transforming Success® program launches in early 2021, and we delve into this topic in our workshop.